-Provide 72 hours advance notice to appropriate Railroad Company in order that flagging service can be arranged and provided.
-Do not undertake any work within the Railroad company right-of-way until the flagman is at the job site.
+Provide 72 hours advance notice to CLNA in order that flagging service can be arranged and provided.
+Do not undertake any work within the CLNA right-of-way until the flagman is at the job site.

 D. Delays Caused by Operations of Others